-Anti-racism refers to policies and practices of opposing racism and promoting cultural safety.
+Anti-racism refers to policies and practices of opposing racism through practices of identifying, challenging, and changing the values, structures and behaviours that perpetuate systemic racism and promoting cultural safety

 Bias is a tendency to affiliate with one side, showing a preference or choice.
 Unconscious biases, also known as implicit biases, are negative associations that people unknowingly hold.
 They are expressed automatically, without conscious awareness, and individuals may not notice that they exist.
 Notably, implicit biases have been shown to trump individuals' stated commitments to equality and fairness, thereby producing behaviour that diverges from the explicit attitudes that many people profess.